-The commissioning of the RF-Wien Filter and the demonstration of its control over the particles' spin will represent a fundamental milestone towards the design and realization of the final high-precision ring with a EDM sensitivity goal of 10-29 e.cm or even better.
-This will necessarily require the use of clockwise (CW) and counterclockwise (CCW) beams to remedy systematic errors like: radial magnetic fields, non-radial electric fields, vertical quadrupole misalignments, rf-cavity misalignments and unwanted field components.
-As a matter of fact, the main systematic error coming from an unwanted spin precession due to the magnetic dipole moment in radial magnetic fields (which is indistinguishable from the EDM signal) can be controlled to a very high accuracy in the CW-CCW scheme, as the very same radial magnetic field causes forces in different directions for two opposite beams (Figure 6).
+The commissioning of the radiofrequency-Wien Filter and the demonstration of its control over the particles spin will represent a fundamental milestone towards the design and realization of the final high-precision ring with a EDM sensitivity goal of 10^{-29} e.cm or even better.
+This will necessarily require the use of clockwise (CW) and counter-clockwise (CCW) beams to remedy systematic errors like: radial magnetic fields, non-radial electric fields, vertical quadrupole misalignments, rfcavity misalignments and unwanted field components.
+As the matter of fact, the main systematic error coming from an unwanted spin precession due to the MDM in radial magnetic fields (which is indistinguishable from the EDM signal) can be controlled to a very high accuracy in the CW-CCW scheme, as the very same radial magnetic field causes forces in different directions for two opposite beams (Fig. 8).